ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 Video power provided on the video input and output center rail, is provide through an on-board noise filter.
 Either ~4.5V (labeled 5V) or VBAT-0.5V (VBAT) can be selected by solder pads on the back of the board.

-PPM solder pad/resistor should be soldered and “S-BUS” resistor/solder pad removed Overwise UART1 or UART6 or RCIN will not work
+PPM solder pad/resistor should be soldered and “S-BUS” resistor/solder pad removed Otherwise, UART1 or UART6 or RCIN will not work

 .. figure:: ../../../images/omnibusf4pro_ardupilot_wiring.jpg
     :target: ../_images/omnibusf4pro_ardupilot_wiring.jpg